 MP for Honiton and Sidmouth

 Richard Foord is the Liberal Democrat MP for Honiton and Sidmouth, first elected in 2022.
-He sits on the Intelligence and Security Committee and the Foreign Affairs Committee, and, as of 2025, is a member of the Dogs (Protection of Livestock) (Amendment) Bill committee.
-He previously served as Liberal Democrat Spokesperson for Defence (2022–2024).
+He serves on the Intelligence and Security Committee and the Foreign Affairs Committee, and since May 2025 has been a member of the Dogs (Protection of Livestock) (Amendment) Bill committee.
+He previously served as Liberal Democrat Spokesperson for Defence from 2022 to 2024.

 Generated 21 February 2026